stevenfluo/filters-frequencies/docs/index.markdown

     </div>
 </div>

-# Multi-resolution Blending and the Oraple journey
+# Multi-resolution Blending and the Oraple Journey

 ## 2.3: Gaussian and Laplacian Stacks

 I implemented Gaussian and Laplacian stacks.
+Layers in the Gaussian stack are created by convolving the previous layer with a Gaussian filter, initializing the stack with the original image.
+Laplacian stack layers are the difference between successive layers in the Gaussian stack.
+I was careful to avoid off-by-one errors in my implementation, and especially so when using the Gaussian stack created from the mask.
+I found the project-referenced paper [Burt and Adelson (1983)](https://persci.mit.edu/pub_pdfs/spline83.pdf) and lecture slides visualizing the stacks to be helpful while building my implementation.
+These stacks allow us to blend images without the "ghosting" we see as a result of alpha blending.

-For the oraple, my parameters were: 8 layers, kernel size = 30, sigma = 5.
+For the oraple, my parameters were: 8 layers, `kernel size = 30`, `sigma = 5`.

 Gaussian and Laplacian Stacks of Apple:
 <p align="center">